- Sylvia Apostolidis

 Why You Should Stop Building Inclusive Leaders (and what you should do instead)

-Our focus on evidence is why we moved from building “Inclusive Leaders” to “Transformational Leaders”.
-The bottom line is that transformational leadership is the most effective leadership style, backed by a history of evidence and rigourous measurement.
-This means we can assess, with high consistency, exactly what transformational leadership is and who practices these behaviours.
-“Inclusive Leadership”, on the other hand, is relatively new, untested, and doesn’t have a universal standard for measurement.
+The Jasmar Group’s evidence-based approach is why we shifted from building “Inclusive Leaders” to “Transformational Leaders”.
+The bottom line is that transformational leadership is the most effective leadership style, backed by a history of evidence and rigorous measurement.
+This means we can confidently and consistently assess exactly what transformational leadership is, and who practices these behaviours so that we can train and develop leaders.
+“Inclusive Leadership”, on the other hand, is an underdeveloped and untested concept, which doesn’t have a universal standard for measurement

 Transformational leaders excel at communicating a clear vision and motivating their team with their passion and commitment.
-They lead by example, engaging their team on an emotional level, rather than telling them what to do.
+They lead by example, engaging their team on an emotional level, avoiding the use of power to influence.
 They challenge the status quo, push boundaries, and support their followers to do the same, encouraging ideas, creativity and each person’s unique contributions.
 They exhibit the characteristics required to lead a diverse team; curiosity, openness, courage, humility and collaboration – all the traits typically associated with inclusive leadership, yet without the underlying assumption that being an exclusive leader is an option.

-Transformational leadership is a better understood and embraced term, with clearly identified skills and behaviours required to lead all team members.
-These competencies don’t reside in the D+I silo as a stand-alone initiative, but rather should be firmly embedded into evaluation, promotion and leadership processes.
-It should be an expectation, not a nice-to-have, that all leaders have the skills to lead for diverse thinking teams, recognizing the barriers experienced by some groups and not others and striving for equity over equality.
-We need to simplify leadership, not complicate it, which is what we’re doing by labeling a leadership style as “inclusive”.
+Transformational leadership encompasses clearly identified skills and behaviours required to lead all team members.
+These competencies are not only useful within the DE&I space but rather are often leveraged to improve evaluation, promotion and leadership processes.
+Transformational leadership should be an expectation, not a nice-to-have, that all leaders have the skills to lead for diverse thinking teams, recognizing the barriers experienced by some groups and not others and striving for equity over equality.
+We need to simplify leadership, not complicate it.
+On the contrary, by utilizing the underdeveloped concept of inclusive leadership goals become unclear and hard to achieve.

-So, let’s explore how to build transformational leaders so that everyone feels included for increased innovation, creativity and team performance.
-Transformational leaders do four things: they build trust, act with integrity, encourage innovation, and develop their people.
+So, let’s explore how to build transformational leaders to effectively leverage diversity and increase innovation, creativity and team performance.
+Transformational leaders excel at four behaviours: they build trust, act with integrity, encourage innovation, and develop their people.

-Builds Trust: Leaders instill pride in the team’s work by empowering employees to reach their goals
+Builds Trust: Driven by serving and empowering their employees to reach their goals

 Acts with Integrity: The leader acts in line with their values and the organization’s mission

-Encourages Innovation: Leaders encourage their teams to explore new ideas, embracing risk, failure, and continuous learning
+Encourages Innovation: Promotes exploring new and diverse ideas, embracing risk, failure, and continuous learning

-Develops People: Team members are supported to be their unique selves and recognized for their contributions
+Develops People: Team members are supported to be their unique selves and recognized for their unique identities and contributions

 We Need Leadership That Meets Our Universal BAM Needs

-Transformational leaders serve their teams by tapping into their BAM needs: belonging, autonomy, and mastery.
-These BAM needs are our deepest motivational drivers.
-Leaders can and should fulfill these needs in their team.
-We all need to belong to a group, have autonomy over ourselves, and strive for mastery.
+Transformational leaders serve their teams by tapping into employees’ deepest motivational drivers, their BAM needs: belonging, autonomy, and mastery.
+We all need to belong to a group, have autonomy over ourselves and our work, and strive for mastery.
+It is easy to understand why leaders must prioritize fulfilling these needs to reap the benefits of a diverse and inclusive team.

-When leaders build belonging, team members feel connected and support their group
+When leaders build belonging, team members feel connected and support each other

 When leaders create autonomy, team members are coached to find the answer, not micromanaged